-Our existing collaborations with Merck, Celgene and EMD Serono are important to our business.
+Our existing collaborations with Merck, BMS and EMD Serono are important to our business.
 If our collaborators cease development efforts under our existing or future collaboration agreements, or if any of those agreements are terminated, these collaborations may fail to lead to commercial products and we may never receive milestone payments or future royalties under these agreements.

 We have entered into collaborations with other biotechnology companies to develop several of our product candidates, and such collaborations currently represent a significant portion of our product pipeline and discovery and preclinical programs.
-Substantially all of our revenue to date has been derived from our existing collaboration agreements with Merck, Celgene and EMD Serono, and a significant portion of our future revenue and cash resources is expected to be derived from these agreements or other similar agreements into which we may enter in the future.
+Substantially all of our revenue to date has been derived from our existing collaboration agreements with Merck, BMS and EMD Serono, and a significant portion of our future revenue and cash resources is expected to be derived from these agreements or other similar agreements into which we may enter in the future.
 Revenue from research and development collaborations depends upon continuation of the collaborations, payments for research and development services and product supply, and the achievement of milestones, contingent payments and royalties, if any, derived from future products developed from our research.
 If we are unable to successfully advance the development of our product candidates, achieve milestones or earn contingent payments under our collaboration agreements, future revenue and cash resources will be substantially less than expected.

 We are unable to predict the success of our collaborations and we may not realize the anticipated benefits of our strategic collaborations.
 Our collaborators have discretion in determining and directing the efforts and resources, including the ability to discontinue all efforts and resources, they apply to the development and, if approval is obtained, commercialization and marketing of the product candidates covered by such collaborations.
 As a result, our collaborators may elect to de-prioritize our programs, change their strategic focus or pursue alternative technologies in a manner that results in reduced, delayed or no revenue to us.
-For example, Celgene was advancing four preclinical collaboration programs, one of which is an ADC targeting B-cell maturation antigen, or BCMA, for the treatment of multiple myeloma.
-Celgene has worldwide development and commercialization rights with respect to this BCMA ADC, for which the FDA recently cleared the IND application.
-Earlier this year Celgene decided to not exercise the option to acquire U.S. clinical development and commercialization rights to a second collaboration program.
-Therefore, Celgene did not pay us the \$12.5 million option maintenance fee due on IND clearance for the first collaboration program, described above.
+For example, Celgene, now BMS, was advancing four preclinical collaboration programs, one of which is an ADC targeting B-cell maturation antigen (CC-99712), or BCMA, for the treatment of multiple myeloma.
+BMS has worldwide development and commercialization rights with respect to this BCMA ADC, for which the FDA cleared the IND application and a Phase 1 clinical trial has commenced enrolling patients.
+In 2019 Celgene, now BMS, decided to not exercise the option to acquire U.S. clinical development and commercialization rights to a second collaboration program.
+Therefore, Celgene did not pay us the \$12.5 million option maintenance fee due on IND clearance for the first collaboration program described above.
+Additionally, while BMS has ex-U.S. rights to three additional collaboration programs, if certain program milestones are not achieved by September 26, 2020, the ex-U.S. rights to those collaboration programs will automatically revert to us at no cost to us.
 Our collaborators may have other marketed products and product candidates under collaboration with other companies, including some of our competitors, and their corporate objectives may not be consistent with our best interests.
 Our collaborators may also be unsuccessful in developing or commercializing our products.
 If our collaborations are unsuccessful, our business, financial condition, results of operations and prospects could be adversely affected.
 In addition, any dispute or litigation proceedings we may have with our collaborators in the future could delay development programs, create uncertainty as to ownership of intellectual property rights, distract management from other business activities and generate substantial expense.